-Price cap regulations for UK tobacco would raise 500 million every yearJanuary 14th, 2013 in Health /
+Price cap regulations for UK tobacco would raise 500 million every yearJanuary 14, 2013 in Medicine & Health / Health

 If tobacco products sold in the UK were subject to price cap regulation, the system would generate around £500 million (US$750 million) for the government every year, without affecting the price consumers pay, reveals a feasibility study published online in Tobacco Control.

 That amount of cash, which takes account of the costs of running an "Ofsmoke" regulator, would be enough to fund smoking cessation services in England and anti-smuggling activities UK wide, twice over, say the authors.